chucktilbury/vmachine/notes.md

 # Current

-* Integrate labels into the listing in the assembler.

 * Clean up comp_expr.c error messages.

 * Use the linker to link the correct error function in common code.